Wrecker (comics): Fictional character biography

 The Wrecker appeared with the rest of the Wrecking Crew and other villains in the limited series Secret Wars; battled Spider-Man and teammate Thunderball over control of the Norn power in the title Spectacular Spider-Man; and joined the fourth incarnation of the Masters of Evil in a raid on Avengers Mansion.
 With the rest of the Wrecking Crew and other villains, the Wrecker savagely beat the Avenger Hercules before being captured by the remaining Avengers.
 The Wrecker was featured in Iron Man during the Acts of Vengeance storyline; and, in Thor, had several battles alongside the rest of the Wrecking Crew against Thor, Hercules, the superhero team Excalibur, and the Ghost Rider before being defeated.
 The Wrecker also received instruction from another enemy of Thor, the Asgardian Rock Troll Ulik, as to how to utilize the full power of the enchanted crowbar.

 After an appearance with other villains in the title Captain America, and with the rest of the Wrecking Crew in Alpha Flight, the Wrecker was featured in Thunderstrike and reunited with the rest of the Wrecking Crew in Journey into Mystery.
-After an appearance in flashback in the first issue of Thunderbolts, the Wrecker appeared in the second volume of Marvel Team-Up against Spider-Man, Namor the Sub-Mariner; Doctor Strange and Iron Man, then made an appearance in Thunderbolts and, with the rest of the Wrecking Crew, battled the Avengers.
+After an appearance in flashback in the first issue of Thunderbolts, the Wrecker appeared in the second volume of Marvel Team-Up against Spider-Man, Namor; Doctor Strange and Iron Man, then made an appearance in Thunderbolts and, with the rest of the Wrecking Crew, battled the Avengers.

 With the rest of the Wrecking Crew, the Wrecker was featured in Thor and battled the Warriors Three, the Thunder God; and had a brief appearance in the title Wolverine and then Avengers, which featured a grueling battle that left a civilian dead.
 The Wrecker appeared in She-Hulk; in flashback in Avengers Finale and in New Thunderbolts.
 The character became a perennial foe of the Avengers and was featured in New Avengers and New Avengers: Most Wanted Files; briefly in New Excalibur and, with the rest of the Wrecking Crew, battled the Canadian superhero team Omega Flight.